 - Risk of egg contamination by Salmonella increases when the eggs are soiled by manure or yard dirt.
 Eggs that are allowed to rest in moist, soiled bedding are also more likely to get the contamination on their shells.
 Eggs collected frequently, before they have a chance to get soiled, are less likely to have significant amounts of contamination.

 - If Salmonella is present, it is most likely on the shells of the eggs, not on the inside of them (but more on this below).
-Provided you’re not eating the eggshells, your risk is very low.
+Provided you’re not eating the eggshells, your risk is low.

 Should I Wash My Eggs Then?

 Before we agree on whether or not we should wash our backyard chicken eggs, we need a refresher on egg anatomy because there are a lot of things that the egg already has in place to naturally stop contamination.

 The outer-most portion of the egg is a thin film called the cuticle, sometimes referred to as the bloom.
 It is a mucous-like protein that has proven antimicrobial properties.
 Fresh eggs that have not been washed have an ever-so-slight sticky feel whereas store-bought eggs, that have been washed, feel more like a piece of chalk.
 The difference is that farm eggs have an intact cuticle whereas the cuticle in store eggs is absent, a casualty of the washing process.

 The next part of the egg is the shell.
 It is comprised of two layers, both of which have some porosity, but which also have antimicrobial properties.
 The porosity part is significant consideration in the washing debate discussed further down.